1973 Old Bailey bombing: Court and sentence

 The IRA volunteers had to be tried at Winchester Crown court sitting in Winchester Castle as the Old Bailey was wrecked by the car bomb there.
 The trial took 10 weeks and was set amid extremely strict security.
 William McLarnon pleaded guilty to all charges on the first day of the trial.
 On 14 November 1973, a jury convicted six men and two women of the bombings.
 The jury acquitted Roisin McNearney in exchange for information and she was given a new identity.
 As her verdict was handed down, the other defendants began to hum the "Dead March" from Saul, and one threw a coin at her, shouting "Take your blood money with you" as she left the dock in tears.
 Six of the nine people convicted admitted to Provisional IRA membership.

 At the court, the judge sentenced the eight to life imprisonment for the bombings and 20 years for conspiracy, while 19 year old William McLarnon whose family was forced out of their home in August 1969 was sentenced to 15 years, when his sentence was read out he shouted "Up The Provisional IRA".
-As the eight were led to the cells below the court, several gave raised fist salutes to relatives and friends in the public gallery, who shouted "Keep your chins up" and "All the best".
+As the eight were led to the cells below the court, several gave raised fist salutes to friends and relatives in the public gallery, who shouted "Keep your chins up" and "All the best".

+Initially the Price sisters served their sentence in Brixton Prison.
 The Price sisters immediately went on hunger strike, soon followed by Feeney and Kelly, for the right not to do prison work and to be repatriated to a jail in Ireland.
 The bombers on hunger strike were eventually moved to jails in Ireland as part of the 1975 IRA truce agreed with the British.

+Further developments

-Kelly took part in the 1983 Maze Prison escape and became part of an IRA ASU in the Netherlands; he was recaptured three years later by the Dutch authorities and extradited.
+Kelly took part in the 1983 Maze Prison escape.
+Alongside Brendan McFarlane, Kelly became part of an IRA ASU in the Netherlands; they were captured by the Dutch authorities and extradited.

 In 1984 Patrick Brady (36), a civilian milkman and brother of London bomber Martin Brady was murdered by the Ulster Freedom Fighters in Belfast.
 The Home Office in London refused to allow Martin Brady to attend his brothers funeral at Miltown cemetery in Belfast.